saltedge/saltedge-ios/README.md

 ## Running the demo

 To run the demo app contained in here, you have to provide the demo with your client ID, app secret, and a customer identifier.
-Set up the `clientId` and `appSecret` constants to your client ID and corresponding app secret in [AppDelegate.m:28-29](https://github.com/saltedge/saltedge-ios/blob/master/Salt%20Edge%20API%20Demo/AppDelegate.m#L28-L29).
+Set up the `clientId` and `appSecret` constants to your Client ID and corresponding App secret in [AppDelegate.m:28-29](https://github.com/saltedge/saltedge-ios/blob/master/Salt%20Edge%20API%20Demo/AppDelegate.m#L28-L29).
 Afterwards, set up a customer identifier in [AppDelegate.m:42](https://github.com/saltedge/saltedge-ios/blob/master/Salt%20Edge%20API%20Demo/AppDelegate.m#L42) so that when you run the demo, it will create a customer for you to work with.

 ## License